 I’m a screenwriter for television, video games, comic books, and transmedia.
 But wait, there’s more!
 I’m also a graphic novelist, an award-winning author, and an in-demand public speaker.

-Currently, I’m the Lead Writer on an unannounced project for Endless Entertainment.
+Throughout 2018, I served as the Lead Writer on an unannounced project for Endless Entertainment.
 In 2017, I was one of the writers who worked on Jam City’s soft-launched interactive fiction game Twist, and I wrote on the Wild Things: Animal Adventure IOS/Android game (also for Jam City), revising intro text, adding flavor text, and crafting backstories for the characters.
 Prior to working on those projects, I wrote episode 2 of the episodic Law & Order: Legacies game, produced by Telltale Games.

-Throughout my career in the video game industry, I’ve worked on a variety of projects for Legacy Games.
+Over the course of my career in the video game industry, I’ve worked on a variety of projects for Legacy Games.
 My first assignment as a game writer was a gig as the screenwriter for all five episodes of House M.D.: The Official Game, an episodic casual game produced by Legacy in 2010.
 I went on to write the Disaster Hero educational children’s game (2012), and the Paranormal State: Poison Spring game (2013), both for Legacy Games.
 I also wrote the screenplay for the unproduced Sherlock Holmes: Criminal Insight Augmented Reality game for Legacy in 2015.

 In 2012 and 2013, I was a staff writer on the hit talking head show TruTV Presents: World’s Dumbest, where I wrote numerous comedy sketches and countless jokes for a cast that included Gilbert Gottfried, Rachel Feinstein, Chris Fairbanks, Judy Gold, Mike Britt, Jared Logan, and Mike O’Gorman.
 Over the years, I have also written for many other television series, such as MTV’s TRL, Cartoon Network’s Codename: Kids Next Door, the PBS Kids series Cyberchase, and FYI Network’s Broke Bites: What the Fung.